bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-camera-settings-dropdown-plugin/README.md

 ## What is it?

 The Sample Camera Settings Dropdown Plugin serves as a demonstration of how developers can create their own custom plugins.
-This plugin includes a separator after the ordinary actions menu options and a button that displays the label "Send alert from plugin".
-When you click on the button, it will open an alert with a message, and then close the menu dropdown.
+This plugin includes a separator after the ordinary actions menu options and a button.
+When you click on the button, it will log a message on the console, and then close the menu dropdown.

 ![Gif of plugin demo](./public/assets/plugin.gif)